Species you can see in Galapagos :

 - Travel alarm clock

-- Basic First Aid kit (for minor cuts, blisters, insect bites, muscle/head aches, diarrhea, and motion sickness, etc.)
+- Basic First Aid kit (for minor cuts, blisters, insect bites, muscle/headaches, diarrhea, motion sickness, etc.)

 - Insect repellent (avoid repellents with strong concentrations of DEET)